Madministrator/steganography/README.txt

 As a photographer, I want to input multiple types of image files and have them converted to .png files if necessary
   Weeks: 2
-  Confirmation: Code that converts different types of image files to .png without changing or losing data
+  Confirmation: Code that converts different types of image files to .png without changing or losing data What I will do for next class: Become familiar with Javascript